NORTH LITTLE ROCK SCHOOL DISTRICT

 - Responsible - accountable or answerable for one’s conduct.

-- Tactful - show consideration for and maintains good relations with students, parents, and coworkers
+- Tactful - shows consideration for and maintains good relations with students, parents, and coworkers

 - Team Building - convinces students, parents, and coworkers to work toward goals

-Minimum of a Bachelor's Degree with a valid Arkansas Teacher's License with the appropriate certification, in addition to being a Highly Qualified Teacher meeting Arkansas Department of Education standards.
+Minimum of a Master's Degree with a valid Arkansas Teacher's License with Guidance and Counseling certification, in addition to being a Highly Qualified Teacher meeting Arkansas Department of Education standards.